|July 2017 Applicant Information|

 Uniform Bar Examination & Montana Law Seminar

-Location: Both the UBE and the MLS will be held at the Great Northern Hotel in Helena.
+Location: Both the UBE and the MLS will be held at the University Center Ballroom at the University of Montana in Missoula.
 More information about parking availability for those attending the bar exam and Montana Law Seminar will be updated as the information is provided to us.

 NOTE: Bring the signed Montana Board of Bar Examiners' Code of Conduct form with you to turn in at registration.

 UBE Transfer Applicants to the Montana BarApplicants to the State Bar of Montana who are applying by transfer of a UBE score have the same requirements for admission, with the exception of sitting for the examination.
 The process for transfer is outlined in the Montana Rules for Admission.